petrixh/ccapp/README_MINIKUBE.md

 	* 10.107.151.82   ccapp.local
 	* 10.107.151.82   preview.ccapp.local

+*NOTE: If you delete and recreate the minikube node, the External IP's will change so you'll need to update the hosts file*

 12. on http://localhost:8000 you'll have ControlCenter UI where you can deploy apps..
 13. on https://ccapp.local you'll eventually have an app (hopefully)